worktheclock/replit.github.io/Teams/privacyFAQs.md

 **Key Privacy and Data Security Assurances**

-- Replit will never sell your data or your students' data
+- Replit does not sell your data or your students' data
-- Replit will never show you advertisements for products/services from other companies
+- Replit does not show you advertisements for products/services from other companies
 - Replit is compliant with FERPA and COPPA (and many other privacy regulations)
 - You retain rights to the work you create on Replit
 - Replit makes it easy to keep student work private and preserve acedmic integrity